cyberark/summon/_includes/content.md

 The default path for providers is `/usr/libexec/summon/`.
 If one provider is in that path, summon will use it.
-If multiple providers are in the path, you can specify which one to use with the `--provider` flag or the environment variable `summon_PROVIDER`.
+If multiple providers are in the path, you can specify which one to use with the `--provider` flag or the environment variable `SUMMON_PROVIDER`.
 If your providers are placed outside the default path, give summon the full path to them.

 [Open a Github issue](https://github.com/conjurinc/summon/issues) if you'd like to include your provider on this page.